-The focal point of ToGather will be a free public event to which everyone is invited.
-Local residents, originally from as far afield as Iran and Sierra Leone, will trace individual paths through Whitworth Park.
-Featuring dancers from Company Wayne McGregor, the work will take creative inspiration from migrants’ experiences and stories.
-Recognising the social importance of food to migrant communities, there will be a wide range of food and drink available on the day.
+The focal point of #ToGather will be a free public event to which everyone is invited.
+Local residents, originally from fifteen different countries including Iran, Sierra Leone, Trinidad, Pakistan, Albania and Kuwait, will trace individual paths through Whitworth Park.
+Featuring dancers from Studio Wayne McGregor, the work will take creative inspiration from migrants’ experiences and stories.
+Recognising the social importance of food to migrant communities, a wide range of food and drink stalls will be available from 1pm on the day.

 The exhibition will take the form of a ‘mental map’, installed in several rooms at the Whitworth and parts of Whitworth Park.
 A series of palmwood structures, inspired by boxes seen on the streets of Hefuna’s native Cairo, will be joined by a rich selection of drawings, vitrines, personal objects and a new digital work, all on themes of migration and separation, gathering and togetherness.

 ToGather’s multiple parts will combine into a hugely moving whole, a work of great significance and power on this most urgent of subjects.